shidarin/cdl_convert/docs/cdl_convert.rst

 Parse Functions
 ===============

-These functions create and return one of more :class:`AscCdl`, always returning their results in the form of a list, even if the file type can only produce a single cdl.
+These functions create and return one of more :class:`ColorCorrection`, always returning their results in the form of a list, even if the file type can only produce a single cdl.

 Parse ale
 ---------